tvdboom/ATOM/README.md

 Description
 ------------------------
 ATOM is a python package for exploration of ML problems.
 With just a few lines of code, you can compare the performance of multiple machine learning models on a given dataset, providing a quick insight on which algorithms performs best for the task at hand.
 Furthermore, ATOM contains a variety of plotting functions to help you analyze the models' performances.
-The pipeline takes the following steps:
+The pipeline takes the following steps (many are optional):
 1. Data Cleaning
 	* Delete rows with missing values in target column
 	* Check validity of feature types